genomicsengland/panelapp/docker/prod/README.md

 # Production docker

-This directory contains Dockerfiles for for all AWS environments (as opposed to local development).
+This directory contains Dockerfiles for AWS environments (as opposed to local development).

+All AWS environment are identical to Production.
+Environment-specific configurations are passed to the runtime container as environment variables.

-They are designed to run on AWS, using S3 and SQS (as opposed to file-system storage and RabbitMQ), scheduler by any container scheduler, Kubernetes, ECS, ECS/Fargate...
+The production docker images is designed to run on AWS, using S3 and SQS (as opposed to file-system storage and RabbitMQ), scheduler by any container scheduler, Kubernetes, ECS, ECS/Fargate...
 (Docker-Compose is not a production scheduler).

+> Docker Compose](./docker-compose.yml) and [Makefile](./Makefile) in this directory are **for troubleshooting docker
+> images** only.
+They are not supposed to be used in any environments.

-The Django settings module for all these environments is `panelapp.settings.docker-aws`.
+The Django settings module for these environments is `panelapp.settings.docker-aws`.

-All configurations changing with the environments are passed as environment variables (see below).
+> The same settings is used for all environments.
+All settings changing with Staging...
+Prod etc are passed as environment
+> variables.
+Not switching Django setting module.

 ##  Mandatory environment variables

-All of the following must be explicitly configured
+All of the following environment variables must be set:

 ### Non-Secrets